mlazarov/docker-ubuntu-php56-gfs/Readme.md

 * rsyslog

 # Dockerfile usage example
-Start new `Dockerfile` containing alrady
+Start new `Dockerfile` with dummpy apache welcome page only
 ```
 FROM mlazarov/ubuntu-php56-gfs